ray2g/vcall_biodata/README.md

 > #### Possible Analysis:

-> For Analisis of Copy-number Variants:
+> For Analisis of Copy-Number Variants:
 ```
 '{your_read}.vcf.gz'
 ```

-> For Analisis of Copy-number Recalibrated Variants:
+> For Analisis of Copy-Number Recalibrated Variants:
 ```
 '{your_read}.recalibrated_variants_postCGP.vcf.gz'
 ```